scarisey/copilot-cli-flake/README.md

 ## Overview

-This repository provides a Nix flake that packages the GitHub Copilot CLI (version 0.0.330), allowing you to easily install and use GitHub Copilot in your terminal on NixOS systems or through Home Manager.
+This repository provides a Nix flake that packages the GitHub Copilot CLI, allowing you to easily install and use GitHub Copilot in your terminal on NixOS systems or through Home Manager.

-## TODO

-Automatic updates of this flake.
+This flake is updated weekly with the last version of Copilot.

 ## Prerequisites